quakkels/KSharp/readme.md

 # K&#35;

 This is just a toy language.
-The goal is not to create a PL that could eventually be used tp solve business problems.
+The goal is not to create a PL that could eventually be used to solve business problems.
 Rather, I just want to have fun writing a silly little compiler.
 And, hopefully grow from the experience.

 ## Goals